drawable/fluss/README.md

   These provide reactive streams for updates.
 Stores can be nested.
 Stores provide an immutable proxy.
 * Domains.
 They define a closed set of stores and actions.
 You can create several.
 * Actions.
 Really simple.
-You need to provide the functions yourself or call a generic dispatcher function.
+You need to provide the functions yourself or call a generic execution function on the domain.
 * Plugins.
 Encapsulate all you need to perform an action and revert an action in one place.

 ## Modules